MishraShardendu22/Important-Information/Packages.md

 ## npm install react-cookie
 ### A library that simplifies handling cookies in React by providing hooks and higher-order components for reading, writing, and removing cookies on the client side.

+# 47. fs:
+## npm install fs
+### The fs module in Node.js allows interacting with the file system.
+It provides methods to read, write, update, delete, and manage files and directories.
+The module is built into Node.js but can be installed explicitly if needed in certain environments.

+# 48. googleapis:
+## npm install googleapis
+### The googleapis library provides access to Google's APIs from Node.js applications.
+It supports authentication and seamless interaction with Google services like Google Drive, Gmail, Sheets, Calendar, and more.

 # For Fun - ( lol )
 ## npm i cowsay (maybe npm i -g cowsay)
 cowsay "Shardendu Mishra will get to Marry S____a and they'll live togther forever and ever!!"